-Fleet Support Department (FSD)
+Fleet Support Department

-The FSD integrates the Nimitz Center’s geographically oriented cells (GeoCells) with the Global Maritime Intelligence Watch regional desks to provide naval, maritime and indications and warning (I&W) support to the Fleet, DoD, national intelligence agencies, U.S. law enforcement organizations, and other U.S. government agencies and allies.
-The GeoCells are scalable teams, supported by tactical operations experts (SPEAR, SABER, SWORD) that provide extensive knowledge to Navy operational forces and planners on strategy, doctrine, capabilities, operations, readiness, tactics, and plans of potential naval adversaries.
-The Watch operates 24/7 to extend and tailor this deep knowledge to the Fleet and other customers while maintaining situational awareness on high interest shipping and naval associated activity, and provides current civil maritime location data on vessels sailing throughout the world.
-Together, this department delivers analytic excellence directly to the doorstep of both senior policy makers and deployed forces.
+The Fleet Support Department (FSD) integrates the Nimitz Center’s geographically oriented cells (GeoCells) with the Global Maritime Collaboration Center’s (GMCC) regional desks to provide naval and civil maritime indications and warning (I&W) support to the Fleet, DoD, national intelligence agencies, U.S. law enforcement organizations, and other U.S. government agencies and allies.
+The GeoCells provide intelligence to operational forces, the Intelligence Community (IC), U.S. agencies, and allies on naval strategy, doctrine, capabilities, operations, and plans of potential adversaries.
+The GMCC Watch operates 24/7, integrating multiple intelligence disciplines from across the Information Dominance Corps.
+It tailors and provides this knowledge to the Fleet and other customers while maintaining situational awareness on high interest shipping and naval associated activity, and provides current civil maritime operational picture on vessels sailing throughout the world.
+FSD also provides a standing crisis and contingency response capability, enabling immediate transition to high-tempo operations to deliver exceptional analytic support for customers ranging from senior policy makers and Combatant Commanders to deployed forces.

 Naval Warfare Department

 The Naval Warfare Department (NWD) provides detailed analysis of naval warfare threats posed by foreign weapons systems and countries of interest by leveraging

 the tactical expertise of Fleet experienced submarine, air, surface warfare and information dominance officers and Sailors against the long-term analysis of a career

 civilian intelligence workforce.
 NWD supports operational commanders, mission planners, naval warfare development centers, and the national IC with unique and